-Other milestones that dominated the 70s included the establishment of the first Office of Pharmacy Student Affairs, with Ralph L. Saroyan serving as the inaugural Director, and the initiation by Saroyan of California's very first school-sponsored early experiential learning, "externship" program to be known as the "Preceptor Intern Program."
-This was followed by the establishment of Pacific's Clinical Clerkship program for Pharm.D. candidates, developed by Dr. James C. King, resulting in a new competency-based curriculum including didactic and experiential components, a first in the school's history.
-These two new innovative decentralized programs using sites throughout California and Hawaii not only improved the learning experience for Pacific students, but were instrumental in the Board of Pharmacy decision to reduce the required number of intern hours from 1900 to 1500 in the mid-70s.
-In 1973 Pacific graduated the largest class in school history with the convergence of the last four year class with the first class of the accelerated three year program.
-These were exciting times at Pacific's School of Pharmacy.
+Other milestones that dominated the '70s included: the establishment of the Office of Pharmacy Student Affairs, with Ralph L. Saroyan serving as the inaugural director; and the initiation by Saroyan of California's very first school-sponsored early experiential learning "externship" program to be known as the Preceptor Intern Program.
+This was followed by the establishment of Pacific's Clinical Clerkship program for PharmD candidates, developed by Dr. James C. King, which resulted in a new competency-based curriculum including didactic and experiential components, a first in the School's history.
+These two new, innovative decentralized programs - using sites throughout California and Hawaii - not only improved the learning experience for Pacific students but also were instrumental in the Board of Pharmacy's decision to reduce the required number of intern hours from 1,900 to 1,500 in the mid-70s.
+In 1973, Pacific graduated the largest class in the School's history with the convergence of the last four-year class with the first class of the accelerated three-year program.

-The School again saw its name changed in January 2001, when President DeRosa announced that the Regents, in accepting a $13 million grant from the Thomas J. Long Foundation had renamed the school the Thomas J. Long School of Pharmacy and Health Sciences.
-This naming honored and recognized a financial commitment of more than $20 million made to the School by the Thomas J. Long Foundation and the Thomas J. Long family since 1985.
+The School again saw its name change in January 2001, when President DeRosa announced that the Regents, in accepting a $13 million grant from the Thomas J. Long Foundation had renamed the school the Thomas J. Long School of Pharmacy and Health Sciences.
+This naming honored and recognized a financial commitment of more than $20 million donated by the Thomas J. Long Foundation and the Thomas J. Long family since 1985.
 Groundbreaking for the new learning center was held on February 12, 2002.
-The new clinics and classroom building opened in 2003 to house clinic facilities for Physical Therapy, Speech-Language Pathology, Pharmacy and Dental Hygiene, as well as much needed classroom space and a 225-seat, state-of-the-art lecture hall.
+The new buildings opened in 2003 and house clinic facilities for physical therapy, speech-language pathology, pharmacy and dental hygiene; much needed classroom space and a 225-seat, state-of-the-art lecture hall.

 The School has added three additional programs.
-A Master of Science in Industrial Pharmaceutics in collaboration with Alliance Institute, Hyderabad, India was instituted in 2010 followed by the Bachelor of Applied Science degree in 2013.
-In addition, the School launched the new Combined Master of Science in Pharmaceutical Sciences and Fellowship in Pharmacy Practice in fall 2013.
+A master of science in industrial pharmaceutics in collaboration with Alliance Institute, Hyderabad, India, was instituted in 2010 followed by the bachelor of applied science degree in 2013.
+In addition, the School launched the new combined master of science in pharmaceutical sciences and fellowship in pharmacy practice in fall 2013.

 In spring 1985, Pacific established a program of study leading to the master of science degree in physical therapy.
 Responsibility for the program was assigned jointly to pharmacy and the graduate school.
 A physical therapy department was established within the School of Pharmacy and Jean I. Baldwin, PhD, was appointed its founding chair in June 1985.
 She served until her retirement in 1990.
 Additional faculty was recruited in 1986 and 1987.
 The first complement of 30 students enrolled in the program in fall of 1986 and graduated in August 1988.
-The department received Candidate Status for Accreditation from the American Physical Therapy Association that same year.
+The department received candidate status for accreditation from the American Physical Therapy Association that same year.
 Full accreditation was awarded in March 1988.
 Full reaccreditation for eight years was granted in 1994 and for 10 years in 2002.
 Graduates from Pacific's program are invited to sit for the licensure examination.

-In spring 1995, the University established a post-professional Master of Science to prepare practicing physical therapists beyond the professional-education level for skills, knowledge and problem solving strategies.
+In spring 1995, the University established a post-professional master of science for practicing physical therapists.
 The first graduates under this program completed degree work in August 1997.
-Carolyn Hultgren, MPH, PT, who had served as interim chair since Dr. Baldwin's retirement in 1990, was appointed to succeed Dr. Baldwin in January 1992.
+Carolyn Hultgren, MPH, PT, who had served as interim chair since Dr. Baldwin's retirement in 1990, was appointed to succeed him in January 1992.
 At that time, Darcy Umphred, PhD, PT was appointed vice chair.
-Carolyn Hultgren retired in December of 2001 and Dr. Darcy Umphred was appointed department chair in August of 2001.
-Dr. Cathy Peterson, PT, EdD, was appointed interim department chair in December, 2003 and department chair in July 2004.
+Hultgren retired in December of 2001 and Dr. Umphred was appointed department chair in August 2001.
+Cathy Peterson, PT, EdD, was appointed interim department chair in December 2003 and department chair in July 2004.
 After serving as department chair for seven years, Dr. Peterson stepped down to focus on her research and teaching.
-In August 2011 Christine R. Wilson, PT, DPT was appointed as the new department chair.
+In August 2011 Christine R. Wilson, PT, PhD, was appointed as the new department chair.
 She served in this capacity until her retirement in August 2014.
-Sandra Reina-Guerra '97, '99, '03 was appointed as the new Department Chair effective August 1, 2014.
+Sandra Reina-Guerra '97, '99, '03, PT, DPT, PCS, is the current department chair.

-Since the beginning of the Physical Therapy Program, graduates have attained levels of distinction.
+Since the beginning of the physical therapy program, graduates have attained levels of distinction.
 Many graduates have gone on to be recognized by the American Physical Therapy Association as advanced clinical specialists, while others have attained leadership levels with local, state and national organizations.

 The program received a full 10-year reaccreditation from the American Physical Therapy Association in fall 2010.

-The program in Communicative Disorders at the University of the Pacific began during the 1930s.
-It was located in the Department of Speech in the College of the Pacific.
-In 1936, Roy C. McCall, PhD, and Velma Hooper McCall, MA, joined the faculty after completing graduate degrees at the University of Iowa.
+The program in communicative disorders at the University of the Pacific began during the 1930s.
+It was located in the department of speech in the College of the Pacific.
+In 1936, Roy C. McCall, PhD, and Velma Hooper McCall joined the faculty after completing graduate degrees at the University of Iowa.
 In 1937, the first course in speech-language pathology, Corrective Speech Methods, was taught.
 In 1939, a new major in speech correction was added within the department of dramatic art, public speaking and speech.

 The University Speech and Hearing Center began in 1946 with Dr. Roy McCall serving as its first director.
 A major change in the program occurred in 1948 when Howard L. Runion, PhD, became the chair.
 Under his direction, the speech correction credential for public schools was established in 1949.
-Dr. Runion served as chair for 20 years and led the expansion of program course offerings and the Speech and Hearing Clinic.
+Dr. Runion served as chair for 20 years and led the expansion of program course offerings and the Speech and Hearing Center.

 This program has maintained its ASHA accreditation continuously since 1973.
 Dr. Perrin remained chair until 1977 when he left the University for an administrative position with ASHA.
-In August 1978, the clinic moved to the south campus, made possible by a major donation from the Irvine Foundation.
+In August 1978, the Center moved to the south campus, made possible by a major donation from the Irvine Foundation.
 It included 15 clinic rooms for supervised clinical experience, making it the largest university speech and hearing center in California.
 The next chair, Roy J. Timmons, PhD, led the department until 1987.